LennonLab/Emergence/EmergencePrePrint.md

 #### System level state variables
 Each Emergence model begins with random choices for the values of:

-* width in arbitrary units
+* Width, in arbitrary units
-* height in arbitrary units
+* Height, in arbitrary units
-* flow through rate in units of distance moved per time step by the environmental matrix; a minimum of 0.
+* Flow through rate in units of distance moved per time step by the environmental matrix; a minimum of 0.

-~~ I guess I thought width and heigh were "saptial", but you introduce those next ~~~

 #### Spatial and temporal scales
 **Spatial extent** -- The environment of Emergence is square and two dimensional, and can vary along each axis from 1 to any number of arbitrary units.